tonyho/app-framework-binder/doc/afb-application-writing.md

 ### Handling sessions

 Plugins and features of the binder need to keep track of the client instances.
-In principle, a binder afb-daemon is launched by application instance.
-But for services, a binder
+This of importance for plugins running as service because they may have to separate the data of each client.

+For common HTML5 browser running an HTML5 application.

 ### Exchanging tokens

-At start, the framework communicate a common secret to both the binder and its client: the application.
+At start, the framework communicates a common secret to both the binder and its client: the application.
 This initial secret is the initial token.